Oneida, New York

-Oneida (/oʊˈnaɪdə/) is a city in Madison County in the U.S. state of New York.
+Oneida (/oʊˈnaɪdə/, kanaˀalóhaleˀ) is a city in Madison County in the U.S. state of New York.
 It is located west of Oneida Castle (in Oneida County) and east of Wampsville.
 The population was 10,329 at the 2020 census, down from 11,390 in 2010.
 The city, like both Oneida County and the nearby silver and china maker, was named for the Oneida people, who had a large territory around Oneida Lake during the colonial period.

 History

 In the post-Revolutionary period, central and western New York were settled by many migrants from New England.
 With development of the Erie Canal in the early 19th century, the movement of people expanded towards the Midwest as trade and commerce increased.
 Oneida's development began to pick up as new trade routes were opened, especially in the period initially following construction of the Oneida Lake canal and feeder and an associated railroad stop, tying it into major trade networks of the day.